cboudereau/fabulous-weather/README.md

 Now that we have the UI part, lets track position updates!

 ## Using GPS sensor through GeoLocator Xamarin plugins
-The weather app tracks position and display forecast occording to your location.
+The weather app tracks position and display forecast according to your location.

 Thanks to the awesome plugins [GeoLocator](https://github.com/jamesmontemagno/GeolocatorPlugin) (very well documented), I transpose the csharp code to a fsharp one.